Car Loan Calculator

 Important Notes:

-• Sales tax is calculated on the vehicle price minus trade-in value, which reflects the practice in most US states.
-Some states tax the full vehicle price regardless of trade-in.
+• Sales tax is calculated on the vehicle price minus the trade-in value, which reflects the practice in most U.S. states.
+A handful of states - including California, Hawaii, Maryland, Michigan (partially), Virginia, and the District of Columbia - tax the full purchase price regardless of trade-in, so verify your state's rule before relying on the tax estimate.

 Worked Example